nextflow-io/nextflow/docs/operator.rst

 close
 ------

-The ``close`` operator send a termination signal over the channel, causing downstream processes or operators to stop.
+The ``close`` operator sends a termination signal over the channel, causing downstream processes or operators to stop.
-In a common usage scenario channels are closed implicitly by Nextflow, so won't need to use this operator.
+In a common usage scenario channels are closed automatically by Nextflow, so you won't need to use this operator explicitly.

 See also: :ref:`channel-empty` factory method.